Async Batch Processing Pipelines for Grant Submissions

 Batch processors operate under rigid semaphore constraints.
 A configurable asyncio.Semaphore limits concurrent HTTP requests or file I/O operations to align with funder API quotas and internal infrastructure capacity.
 Each worker coroutine executes within an isolated context manager that guarantees resource cleanup and prevents connection pool exhaustion.

 Rate limiting is enforced strictly at the queue boundary.
 Transient 429 Too Many Requests responses are intercepted and routed to a dedicated retry buffer without blocking sibling tasks.
-This boundary explicitly isolates the async batch layer from the upstream API Polling & Rate Limiting subsystem, which handles external endpoint discovery and credential rotation.
+This boundary deliberately isolates the async batch layer from the API Polling & Rate Limiting subsystem, which handles external endpoint discovery and credential rotation.
 The batch processor assumes stable endpoint availability and focuses solely on deterministic task execution.
+Retries that exhaust their budget here hand off to the cross-domain Pipeline Fallback & Retry Logic policy rather than improvising terminal behaviour locally.

 import asyncio